CkCreative/binance-spot-trading-bot/README.md

     "API_KEY": "YOUR BINANCE API KEY", // STRING "WIGGLE_ROOM": 0.5, // FLOAT - THE PERCENTAGE MARGIN YOU ARE WILLING TO PLAY WITH "MAIN_MARKET": "BTCUSDT", // STRING - THE MARKET, E.G. BTCUSDT
-    "MAIN_ASSET": "BTC", // STRING - YOUR MAIN ASSET, E.G. BTC,
+    "MAIN_ASSET": "BTC", // STRING - YOUR MAIN ASSET, E.G. BTC
+    "MAIN_ASSET_DECIMALS": 6, // INTEGER - THE NUMBER OF DECIMALS ALLOWED FOR QUANTITY OF THE MAIN ASSET THAT YOU ARE TRADING, E.G. 6 FOR BTC
-    "PRECISION": 2, // INTEGER - NUMBER OF DECIMAL PLACES ALLOWED BY THE TRADING PAIR, E.G. 0.01 FOR BTCUSDT "DISCORD": "DISCORD_WEBHOOK_URL"
+    "PRECISION": 2, // INTEGER - NUMBER OF DECIMAL PLACES ALLOWED FOR QUANTITY BY THE TRADING PAIR, E.G. 0.01 FOR BTCUSDT "DISCORD": "DISCORD_WEBHOOK_URL"
 }
 ```